 The seeds are also a good source of fiber and lignans.
 Found in plant-based sources, lignans are very notable for having health benefits.

-Livestrong says peas are low in fat, but contain high protein and fiber contents.
+According to the Journal of the International Society of Sports Nutrition, peas are low in fat, but contain high protein and fiber contents.
 They are also high in antioxidants, meaning they can reduce the risk for diseases like arthritis, atherosclerosis, and bronchitis.
 Plus, peas can help lower cholesterol.

-A Medical News Today article says tapioca comes from the cassava plant native to South America.
+According to the Asian Journal of Agriculture and Food Sciences, tapioca comes from the cassava plant native to South America.
 Its calcium content helps support bone health.
 Besides that, tapioca is rich with iron which is necessary for our bodies to use oxygen.

 Another benefit of tapioca is that it’s gluten-free, making it safe for people that have either Celiac disease or non-celiac gluten sensitivity.